 The auditor was provided with a contract with Optimal Phone Interpreters which expires on November 24, 2017.
 This would be used to communicate and educate inmates that speak a foreign language.

-The auditor was provided with a contract with Purple Communications for Sign Language translation.
+The auditor was provided with a contract with Purple Communications for Sign Language translation which expires on November 2, 2017.